manisha-v/Movie-Recommendation/README.md

 # Movie-Recommendation

-Movie Recommendation project using the data from MovieLens 100K movie ratings.
+Movie Recommendation project using the data of MovieLens 100K movie ratings.